How are your Mushrooms Produced?

-Are your Medicinal Mushrooms cultivated on natural organic materials?
+Are your mushrooms cultivated on natural organic materials?
 Materials such as wood logs or nutrient enriched sawdust, straw or compost?
 Are the mushrooms grown in greenhouses, with natural light, fresh air and seasonal temperatures?

-Mushrooms cultivated on natural materials in natural light have the full complement of vitamins, minerals, and naturally produced medicinal compounds.
-These are mushrooms as nature intended.
+Mushrooms cultivated on natural materials in natural light have the full complement of vitamins, minerals, and naturally produced active compounds.
+These are mushrooms grown as nature intended.

-The growth medium or substrate is very important for the natural production of the medicinal compounds specific to different species of mushrooms.
+The growth medium or substrate is very important for the natural production of the active compounds specific to different species of mushrooms.

 Maybe you are buying a mycelium product that is produced in a sterile laboratory?
 This fungal mycelium is generally grown on sterile rice or grain.
 These grains are sterilized inside a plastic bag for hours at over 100 degrees C. The substrate material, rather than being a rich diverse nutritional matrix, is ordinary and featureless grain.
 Nutritionally grain primarily consists of starch.